HassenIO/blog-old/content/blog/2019/01/12-week-year-book-summary/index.md

 ### Take Back Control of Your Day

 We already said that everything must be planned in advance.
 Don’t try to fill all your weekly time slots.
-Keep some “airs” in case something takes longer, or if you have some unexpected event.
+Keep some "airs" in case something takes longer, or if you have some unexpected event.

 No matter what, do your best to be the master of your time, or your time will be at the disposal of others.

 ### Take Ownership

 Blaming circumstances and chance is easy, but it’s not helpful.
-We all have “out of control” circumstances, and no one can ever control them.
+We all have "out of control" circumstances, and no one can ever control them.
 But what we do control is our reaction to that circumstances.

 ### Be Committed